Aster Frikartii Monch

 Great Nectar producers

-For a detailed list of Asteraceae, its genuses and where it fits in the plant kingdom, click here for USDA Natural Resources Conversation Service
+Want to know more?
+For a detailed list of Asteraceae, its genuses and where Asteraceae fit in the plant kingdom, click here for USDA Natural Resources Conversation Service.